informalsystems/hermes/guide/src/tutorials/more-chains/concurrent-instances.md

 ```shell
 {{#template ../../templates/commands/hermes/clear/packets_1.md OPTIONS=--config $HOME/hermes_second_instance.toml CHAIN_ID=ibc-1 PORT_ID=transfer CHANNEL_ID=channel-2}}
 ```
->__NOTE__: We are using the second config to avoid using the same wallets as the running instance of the relayer.
+>__NOTE__: We are using the second config to avoid using the same wallets as the running instance of Hermes.
 You could also simply use the `key-name` and `counterparty-key-name` flags to set another wallet.
-If you do not use it, you will observe a few `account_sequence_mismatch` errors on the terminal running `hermes start` but hermes will automatically recover.
+If you do not use it, you will observe a few `account_sequence_mismatch` errors on the terminal running `hermes start` but Hermes will automatically recover.

 If the command runs successfully, it should output: